By popular demand, we bring you Nebula: the leadership sessions.

 And that starts with being kind and courageous and making a difference and making an impact.
 Thank you for being here and listening to me today, it was such an honour and privilege to be standing here in front of you.
 And making a difference to how you can be kind and courageous and gentle and making a difference for others.

 So let me ask you again: who sees yourself as a leader?
 [Everyone’s hands go up.]

 Midja Fisher: Unshakable

 Have you ever had a year like that?

 1997.
 What a year.
 Have you ever had a year like that?
 A year that is etched in your memory forever.
-For me it was the year I fell in love with the man that would become my husband.
-It was the I fell in love with the law firm that would become my second family.
+For me, it was the year I fell in love with the man that would become my husband.
+It was then I fell in love with the law firm that would become my second family.